isomerpages/singapore-customs-old/_eservices/3-payment-to-customs.md

 ---
-title: Pay Your Bills
+title: Payment to Customs
-permalink: /eservices/pay-your-bills/
+permalink: /eservices/payment-to-customs/
 ---

-# Pay Your Bills
+# Payment to Customs

 ## Payment by Interbank GIRO